 A Hero Is Born

-Hercules is mentioned as the great pan-Hellenic hero all over the place in Greek literature.
-References to him show up in epic, in tragedy, in history, and in most other genres of Greek and Roman literature.
-None of these references tell his complete story.
-Often an author will simply allude to him, will use him as a point of comparison for someone or something else.
-Because Hercules is so well known, he could be referred to in that very allusive sense without any explanation of what it is the author is referring to.
+Hercules is mentioned as the great pan-Hellenic hero throughout Greek literature.
+References to him show up in epic, tragedy, history, and most other genres of Greek and Roman literature.
+None of these references tell his complete story, however.
+Often an author will simply allude to him and use him as a point of comparison for someone or something else.
+Because Hercules is so well known, he could be referred to in that allusive style without any explanation of what it is the author is referring to.
 Fortunately, Apollodorus, in The Library of Greek Mythology, gives a fairly full account of Hercules’ life, which allows us to understand these allusive references to him in other authors.

 Learn More: The Titans in Greek Mythology

 Now, like many heroes, Hercules has a conception and a baby-hood that are fraught with difficulties or, at least, with unusual elements.
 Hercules is conceived when Zeus tricks Alcmene into thinking that he is her husband, Amphitryon.
 Amphitryon was away at war, and Zeus appeared to Alcmene disguised as Amphitryon.
 Remember, a god can appear in any guise he chooses.
 Alcmene went to bed with Zeus, thinking that her husband was home unexpectedly from the war.